statichunt/geeky-hugo/exampleSite/content/blog/best-blog-platforms.md

 ### 9. Typepad.com

-Typepad is a paid platform that has been around for over a decade, catering to professional writers and businesses.
+Typepad is a paid blogging service that has been around for over a decade.
+Owned by Endurance International Group this platform caters to professional writers and businesses.
 Its ease of use and customer support make it a solid choice for those who want a low-maintenance blog with some advanced features.
 Though it offers more customization than free platforms like Blogger, it lacks the full control and flexibility of open-source systems such as WordPress.org.

 ### 10. Joomla.org